 The lookup table is a PAM or PNM image.
 If the index image contains whole number indices, the lookup image is a single row and the index is a column number.
 The lookup result is the value of the tuple or pixel at the indicated column in the one row in the lookup table.
 If the index image contains ordered pair indices, the first element of the ordered pair is a row number and the second element of the ordered pair is a column number.
 The lookup result is the value of the tuple or pixel at the indicated row and column in the lookup table.

-For example: Consider an index image consisting of a 3x2x1 PAM as follows:
+Consider an index image consisting of a 3x2x1 PAM as follows:

 Now let's look at an example of the more complex case where the indices are ordered pairs of whole numbers instead of whole numbers.
 Our index image will be this 3x2x2 PAM image: